A Day of Pleasure

 A Day of Pleasure: Stories of a Boy Growing up in Warsaw is an autobiographical account of a childhood in Warsaw, Poland, written by Isaac Bashevis Singer.
 Published in 1969, it is a series of 19 short stories written by Singer depicting his childhood growing up in the Jewish area of Warsaw.
 In each chapter, a different story is detailed, with a focus on specific people Singer encountered in his neighborhood during this period.
-The stories detail the conditions and emotions associated with daily life in the city, such as poverty, confusion and even excitement during the pre-war era in the 1900s.
+The stories detail the conditions and emotions associated with daily life in the city, such as poverty, confusion, and even excitement during the pre-war era in the 1900s.
+It was selected by the American Library Association as a notable book in 1969 and won the National Book Award for Children's Books in 1970.